-Complete the Cycle facilitates the safe and responsible recycling and recovery of all oral respiratory inhalers - not just those manufactured by GSK.
+Complete the Cycle enables responsible recycling and recovery of many oral respiratory inhalers – not just those manufactured by GSK.

 Does recycling inhalers have a significant impact?

-You really can make a difference by returning your used inhalers to a participating pharmacy, hospital or dispensing doctor.
+You really can make a difference to our environment by returning your used inhalers to a participating pharmacy, hospital or dispensing doctor.

-Why can't GSK and other manufacturers of inhalers just make them more environmentally friendly in the first place?
+Why can't GSK and other inhaler manufacturers just make them more environmentally friendly in the first place?

-GSK has already reduced the emissions from its respiratory inhalers by 80% per pack by switching from CFC to HFA propellant gases.
-Our MDI canisters are also now made of recycled aluminium.
+We have reduced the emissions from our Ventolin inhalers by 80 per cent by switching from CFC (chlorofluorocarbon) to HFA (hydrofluoroalkane) propellant gases2.
+Our MDI (metered-dose inhaler) canisters are also now made of recycled aluminium.

 My usual pharmacy is not listed as participating in this scheme.
-Can I recycle my inhalers at another pharmacy?
+Can I recycle my inhalers at another dispensary?

 My inhaler is still partially full – can I take it in to be recycled or recovered?

 You should take your inhalers as prescribed until they are empty.
-You may also take your inhalers back if they are out-of-date, whether they are full, partially full or empty.
+You can also take your inhalers to a pharmacy for safe disposal if they are out-of-date, whether they are full, partially full or empty.

 I have always returned my old inhaler to the pharmacy, what was happening to it?

-Pharmacies have always taken back unwanted medicines, however due to clinical guidelines, all medicines (including inhaler devices) have to be incinerated.
-Complete the cycle now provides an opportunity for the vast majority of inhalers to be recycled, not just recovered for energy.
+Pharmacies have always taken back unwanted medicines however due to clinical guidelines, all medicines (including inhaler devices) have to be incinerated.

 Does GSK use recycled material in its own inhalers?